sk98765/Repdata_assign2/assign2.md

 ![](assign2_files/figure-html/unnamed-chunk-1-1.png)

-Following graph will show the top 10 costly severe weather events accross U.S. from 1950 to November 2011.
+Following graph will show the top 10 costly severe weather events accross U.S. from 1950 to November 2011 with millions dollars lost.